signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

   - `libcap-ng`
   - `libcap-ng-devel`
   - `pkgconfig`

-> If log collection is not required, run the installer script with the
-> `--without-fluentd` option to skip installation of Fluentd and the
-> plugins/dependencies listed above.

 To configure the Collector to send log events to a custom HEC endpoint URL, you can specify the following parameters for the installer script: